changeworld/azure-docs.pl-pl/articles/azure-functions/durable/quickstart-js-vscode.md

 4. Zastąp element `{functionName}` pytaniem `DurableFunctionsOrchestrator`.

-5. Za pomocą narzędzia, takiego jak [Poster](https://www.getpostman.com/) lub [zwinięcie](https://curl.haxx.se/), Wyślij żądanie HTTP POST do punktu końcowego adresu URL.
+5. Using a tool like [Postman](https://www.getpostman.com/) or [cURL](https://curl.haxx.se/), send an HTTP POST request to the URL endpoint.

    Odpowiedź to początkowy wynik z funkcji HTTP informujący o pomyślnym uruchomieniu aranżacji trwałej.
 Nie jest to jeszcze końcowy wynik aranżacji.
 Odpowiedź zawiera kilka przydatnych adresów URL.
 Na razie wykonajmy zapytanie o stan aranżacji.

-6. Skopiuj wartość adresu URL dla `statusQueryGetUri` i wklej ją na pasku adresu przeglądarki i wykonaj żądanie.
-Możesz również nadal korzystać z programu Poster w celu wystawienia żądania GET.
+6. Copy the URL value for `statusQueryGetUri` and paste it in the browser's address bar and execute the request.
+Alternatively you can also continue to use Postman to issue the GET request.

    Żądanie wykona zapytanie o stan wystąpienia aranżacji.
-Powinna zostać wyświetlona ostateczna odpowiedź, która pokazuje, że wystąpienie zostało zakończone i zawiera dane wyjściowe lub wyniki funkcji trwałej.
-Wygląda na to:
+You should get an eventual response, which shows us the instance has completed, and includes the outputs or results of the durable function.
+It looks like:

     ```json
     {